 This might seem trivially simple, but that simplicity is deceptive.
 Your current balance is the anchor for everything else in your forecast, which means it needs to be precise.
 Don't use a rounded number or an estimate from memory.
 Don't use yesterday's balance unless you're certain nothing has posted since then.
 The actual balance showing in your account right now is what matters, because that's the real foundation your forecast will build on.

 This step requires the most effort initially, but it's also the most important for forecast accuracy.
-You need to write out every recurring pattern of money moving in and out of your account.
-For each recurring event, you need to capture five specific pieces of information: the name or description so you know what it is, whether it's income or an expense, the anchor date when it occurs, the frequency it repeats, and the amount.
+You need to identify every recurring pattern of money moving in and out of your checking account.
+For each recurring event, capture five pieces of information: the name or description, whether it's income or an expense, the anchor date when it occurs, the frequency it repeats, and the amount.

 Beyond your recurring patterns, think through any one-time transactions you know are coming within your planning window.
 That tax refund you're expecting next month.
 The wedding gift you need to send for your friend's ceremony in three weeks.
 Your annual bonus that arrives in December.
 These one-time events layer on top of your recurring patterns to give you a complete picture of what's scheduled to happen.

-The Floor represents your personal comfort threshold—the minimum balance you want to maintain in your checking account even if the forecast shows you'll technically stay positive.
+The Floor represents your personal comfort threshold—the minimum balance you want to maintain in your checking account at all times—and it is the foundational component of determining how much to keep in your checking account.
 Some people set their Floor at zero, meaning they're only concerned with avoiding actual overdrafts.
-Others set it higher—maybe at $500 or $1,000—because they want that buffer for peace of mind or unexpected expenses.
+Others set it higher—maybe at $500 or $2,000—because they want that buffer for peace of mind or unexpected expenses.

 Your Floor serves two distinct purposes in your forecast.
 First, it acts as an early warning threshold.
 Even if your forecast shows you'll stay above zero, seeing that you'll dip below your Floor tells you that you're cutting it closer than you're comfortable with.
 It's like the difference between a fuel gauge showing empty versus showing a quarter tank—technically you're not out of gas at a quarter tank, but you might want to fill up anyway because you don't want to be running on fumes.
 Your Floor creates that same kind of advance warning for your checking account.